 Site icon Circuit Ideas for You

-Ever burnt tongue on coffee that is way too hot?
+Ever burnt your tongue because of coffee too hot?

 Circuit Working: